 Understanding Tanzania Business Visa Fundamentals

 Well, here's the straight talk: Tanzania offers multiple visa categories, and choosing the wrong one costs you time, money, and potentially your business opportunity.
-For UAE residents, the business visa specifically caters to commercial activities, investment exploration, and corporate meetings.
+For UAE residents, the business visa specifically caters to commercial activities including special assignments such as fixing or repairing machines, running short term training, and conducting lawful business according to the laws of the country.
+Applications are processed through the official Tanzania eVisa portal at visa.immigration.go.tz.

 What Qualifies as "Business" Activity?

-- Permitted activities: Attending conferences, negotiating contracts, exploring investment opportunities, conducting market research, establishing business partnerships, inspecting facilities
+- Permitted activities: Attending conferences, negotiating contracts, exploring investment opportunities, conducting market research, establishing business partnerships, inspecting facilities, fixing or repairing machinery, short-term training assignments, professional auditing roles

-- Prohibited activities: Direct employment, paid consultancy work, selling products or services, establishing permanent residence without proper permits
+- Prohibited activities: Direct employment, paid consultancy work exceeding 90 days, selling products or services without proper permits, establishing permanent residence without work permits

-- Gray areas: Training sessions (permitted if unpaid), board meetings (permitted with proper documentation), speaking engagements (case-by-case basis)
+- Gray areas: Training sessions (permitted if unpaid or under 90 days), board meetings (permitted with proper documentation from host company), speaking engagements (case-by-case basis)

-Real scenario: Ahmed, a Dubai-based investor, initially applied for a tourist visa to "explore opportunities."
+Real scenario: Ahmed, a Dubai-based investor, initially applied for a tourist visa to explore opportunities.
 His visa was flagged when border officials discovered business cards and investment portfolios during entry inspection.
 He spent 72 hours in detention before being deported.
 The lesson?
 Transparency matters more than convenience.
+Business visas are neither renewable nor extendable unless special permission is granted by the Commissioner General of Immigration.

 Single-Entry vs. Multiple-Entry Business Visas